ethantkoenig/lotsoffiles2/content/kt/holyspirit.md

 These terms all refer to the Holy Spirit, who is God.
 The one true God exists eternally as the Father, the Son, and the Holy Spirit.

-* The Holy Spirit is also referred to as, "the Spirit" and "Spirit of Yahweh" and "Spirit of truth."
+* The Holy Spirit is also referred to as "the Spirit" and "Spirit of Yahweh" and "Spirit of truth."
 * Because the Holy Spirit is God, he is absolutely holy, infinitely pure, and morally perfect in all his nature and in everything he does.
 * Along with the Father and the Son, the Holy Spirit was active in creating the world.
 * When God's Son, Jesus, returned to heaven, God sent the Holy Spirit to his people to lead them, teach them, comfort them, and enable them to do God's will.